Gmail SSL cannot be verified.

 you have to copy or symlink it to ~/.sylpheed-2.0/certs.crt as a workaround.

-#2 Updated by Amit Kulkarni about 1 year ago
+#2 Updated by Amit Kulkarni over 1 year ago

 Edd committed a patch to fix this issue alongwith Daniel Jakots.
 Can you please add this patch to Sylpheed SVN?